Corporate Entrepreneurship: Definition, Types, Examples & how it works

 03. The Advocate Model in Corporate Entrepreneurship

-What about cases in which finance isn’t really the issue?
+What about cases in which finance isn’t the issue?
 In the advocate model, a firm assigns organizational proprietorship for the creation of novel businesses while purposefully providing only modest budgets to the core group.

 Advocate organizations perform as evangelists and novelty experts, facilitating corporate entrepreneurship in combination with business units.
 The program offers employees an extensive range of support, everything from idea conceptualization to commercialization.